MustafaLotfi/Owleye/README.md

 ## Usage

-If you are using the source code, after activating the virtual environment, run main.py or main_gui.py. main_gui.py is a simplified version of main.py.
+If you are using the source code, after activating the virtual environment, run main.py or main_gui.py: `python main.py` or `python main_gui.py`

+main_gui.py is a simplified version of main.py.
 There are some methods in main.py that are not in main_gui.py.
 Also, main_gui.py has GUI.
-Usage of main_gui.py is much easier. :
+Usage of main_gui.py is much easier.
-`python main.py` or `python main_gui.py`

 If you have downloaded the Owleye.exe, run it.
 This file is exactly main_gui.py with the needed libraries.